rosenpass/rosenpass-website/content/en/about.md

 While Rosenpass is designed with WireGuard in mind, it can be used as a stand-alone tool to exchange keys.
 Using this mode, it can be employed to secure other protocols against attacks from quantum computers.
 The other protocol needs to provide security, assuming a secure PSK is used for this to work.
 To use this mode, the `rosenpass` binary must be used together with the `outfile <FILE>` parameter.
 Rosenpass will write a key to the given file every two minutes, and print a message on standard out to notify the user or the calling script that the key has changed.

 The implementation is written in Rust but uses libsodium and liboqs, both of which are C libraries.
 This does not result in pretty code everywhere, but enables some advanced security features.
-We use a couple of techniques to make sure the code is secure: We use variable colouring (gating use of a secret value through a `.secret()` method), and the code zeroises all key material.
+We use a couple of techniques to make sure the code is secure.
+We use variable colouring (gating use of a secret value through a `.secret()` method), and the code zeroises all key material.

 #### Repo

-We maintain a public GitHub repository for Rosenpass.
-We welcome all kinds of contributions:
+We maintain a public GitHub repository for Rosenpass and welcome all kinds of contributions:

 https://github.com/rosenpass/rosenpass